Jay-Alexander-Elliot/simple_dice_flutter/README.md

-# Dicee 🎲 - Las Vegas Dice App
+# 🎲 - Las Vegas Dice App

+## Full Disclosure
+This code was adapted from another repo, but it was far too outdated for me to waste time adapting it.
+I ended up only using the idea and images from the previous course, everything else is mine.
+I'm most likely going to keep on adding changes as an exercise in learning.

 ## Project Insight